Targeting functional parameters with semiparametric Bayesian inference: Discussion and conclusion

 In this paper, we developed the method of Bayesian semiparametric inference via a $\theta$-augmented model for inferring functional parameters.
-The $\theta$-augmented model provides a way to adjust any dominated proposal model via a simple weighting ratio to achieve the desired marginal prior distribution for a particular functional target parameter without requiring it being part of the likelihood specification.
-Construction of the $\theta$-augmented model from some proposal model is achieved via the usual importance sampling formula.
-Inference via the $\theta$-augmented model is easy to implement computationally, and can directly target a low dimensional parameter even when a large number of nuisance parameters are involved in defining the target, requiring only marginal prior for valid statistical inference.
+The $\theta$-augmentation method presented in Section \ref{sec:theory} provides a way to adjust any dominated proposal model via a simple weighting ratio to achieve the desired marginal prior distribution for a particular functional target parameter without requiring it being part of the likelihood specification.
+Construction of a $\theta$-augmented model from some proposal model is achieved via the usual importance sampling formula.
+Inference via a $\theta$-augmented model is easy to implement computationally according to the proposed algorithms.
+Section \ref{sec:multivariate} highlights the flexibility of the method in modelling partial information on a multivariate target parameter, which has benefits in real world situations where a subset of the parameter is more studied than others, perhaps in regression analysis with a number of covariates.
+We are also free to target a low dimensional parameter even when a large number of nuisance parameters are involved in defining the target, e.g. in estimation of skewness, requiring only marginal prior for valid statistical inference.

-Since the posterior under a $\theta$-augmented model is proportional to $q^{\Pi}_{\theta\mid\tilde{x}_n}\cdot p_\theta/q^\Pi_\theta$, when we employ the Dirichlet process model as the proposal model, we can tune the function $q^{\Pi}_{\theta\mid\tilde{x}_n}$ towards the Bayesian bootstrap by choosing DP precision to be close to zero.
-This may be a good strategy for specifying a proposal model for data analysis as the Bayesian bootstrap is known to be well-behaved.
+Though nonparametric models already exist for functional parameter estimation, we typically do not have full control over the marginal prior for the functional parameter, which implies that the opportunity to incorporate useful information is being overlooked.
+The simulation study in Section \ref{sec:compare-meanvar} stands to remind us that addition of well-informed prior information for the target functional can lead to better finite-sample performance and more efficient inference, if we compare the performance of nonparametric BB with that of the semiparametric $\theta$-augmented model.